The Canadian menswear aficionado Harry Rosen once said, “The gentleman prefers fall.”

 There are few better feelings in the world than sliding your cold feet into a warm – and seasonally stylish – pair of thick wool socks.

 (Subsequently sliding said sock into a stylish pair of leather boots comes a close second.)

 Falls can be crisp and winters can be cold as shit, so stock up on warm socks in the fall and get ready to wear them for the next four to six months.

 Socks are one part of a man’s wardrobe where you can throw caution to the wind have some fun, without worrying that your look is too “out there.”

 Stock up on the core fall colors, sure, but don’t be afraid to grab some bright colors and fun geometric patterns during the colder months.

 Where to Get Wool Socks:

-When the weather really starts to drop, wrap your hands up in style.
+When the fall weather really starts to drop, wrap your hands up in style.

 Keep your gloves in the same family as your belt, shoes, watch and other leather accessories.

 And if you’re ordering online, you may want to consider sizing down.